lighthouse-labs/iOSSwiftWorkshop/Readme.md

 - Add an ImageView into your screen
 - Add a Button into your screen
-- Connect up the ImageView as an IBOutlet (control + drag)
+- Connect up the ImageView (control + drag) to code
-- Connect up the Button as an IBAction
+- Connect up the Button to code
 - Add an image to the Assets.xassets folder
-- Add a UIImage property inside your IBAction
+- Add a UIImage property inside your code for the button Action
 - Set your imageView.image to be that image

 #### Bonus Challenges: